pastorryanhayden/simplechurchtools/about.md

 ### Who We Are

 We is me - Ryan Hayden.
 I'm the pastor at Bible Baptist Church in Mattoon, IL and I've been making websites since 2004.
-I'm faily unique, because I love programming and developement and I also love being a pastor.
+I'm fairly unique, because I love programming and developement and I also love being a pastor.
 The church I pastor isn't huge - it's one of the 80% of American churches with less than 100 regular attenders, so I know the struggles most churches face when it comes to volunteers and trying to maintain excellence.

 ### How We Came To Be